riotcku/learntocode/lessons/engineering_tools.md

 This is saying to pull the state from `origin`'s branch called `master` into your current branch.
 If you were in another branch (such as your other branch you created) it would pull the `master` branch upstream into that branch.

-You should see the new `js` directory pop up - congratulations, you've successfully gone through the process of pull request and merging!
+You should see the new `js` directory pop up with your markdown file - congratulations, you've successfully gone through the process of pull request and merging!